LookoutHill/tftpd-hpa-formula/docs/README.rst

 .. contents::
    :local:

-``TEMPLATE``
+``tftpd-hpa``
 ^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-This installs the TEMPLATE package, manages the TEMPLATE configuration file and then starts the associated TEMPLATE service.
+This installs the tftpd-hpa package, manages the tftpd-hpa configuration file and then starts the associated tftpd-hpa service.

-``TEMPLATE.package``
+``tftpd-hpa.package``
 ^^^^^^^^^^^^^^^^^^^^

-This state will install the TEMPLATE package only.
+This state will install the tftpd-hpa package only.

-``TEMPLATE.config``
+``tftpd-hpa.config``
 ^^^^^^^^^^^^^^^^^^^

-This state will configure the TEMPLATE service and has a dependency on ``TEMPLATE.install`` via include list.
+This state will configure the tftpd-hpa service and has a dependency on ``tftpd-hpa.install`` via include list.

-``TEMPLATE.service``
+``tftpd-hpa.service``
 ^^^^^^^^^^^^^^^^^^^^

-This state will start the TEMPLATE service and has a dependency on ``TEMPLATE.config`` via include list.
+This state will start the tftpd-hpa service and has a dependency on ``tftpd-hpa.config`` via include list.

-``TEMPLATE.clean``
+``tftpd-hpa.clean``
 ^^^^^^^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-this state will undo everything performed in the ``TEMPLATE`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+this state will undo everything performed in the ``tftpd-hpa`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.

-``TEMPLATE.service.clean``
+``tftpd-hpa.service.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will stop the TEMPLATE service and disable it at boot time.
+This state will stop the tftpd-hpa service and disable it at boot time.

-``TEMPLATE.config.clean``
+``tftpd-hpa.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the TEMPLATE service and has a dependency on ``TEMPLATE.service.clean`` via include list.
+This state will remove the configuration of the tftpd-hpa service and has a dependency on ``tftpd-hpa.service.clean`` via include list.

-``TEMPLATE.package.clean``
+``tftpd-hpa.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the TEMPLATE package and has a depency on ``TEMPLATE.config.clean`` via include list.
+This state will remove the tftpd-hpa package and has a depency on ``tftpd-hpa.config.clean`` via include list.

-``TEMPLATE.subcomponent``
+``tftpd-hpa.subcomponent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 *Meta-state (This is a state that includes other states)*.

-This state installs a subcomponent configuration file before configuring and starting the TEMPLATE service.
+This state installs a subcomponent configuration file before configuring and starting the tftpd-hpa service.

-``TEMPLATE.subcomponent.config``
+``tftpd-hpa.subcomponent.config``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will configure the TEMPLATE subcomponent and has a dependency on ``TEMPLATE.config`` via include list.
+This state will configure the tftpd-hpa subcomponent and has a dependency on ``tftpd-hpa.config`` via include list.

-``TEMPLATE.subcomponent.config.clean``
+``tftpd-hpa.subcomponent.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the configuration of the TEMPLATE subcomponent and reload the TEMPLATE service by a dependency on ``TEMPLATE.service.running`` via include list and ``watch_in`` requisite.
+This state will remove the configuration of the tftpd-hpa subcomponent and reload the tftpd-hpa service by a dependency on ``tftpd-hpa.service.running`` via include list and ``watch_in`` requisite.

 Testing